 We all know sunscreen is a summer must, but when you live in Australia, chances are you’ll still wonder how to get rid of sunburn at least once in your life.

-The redness and peeling that comes with a big burn sure ain’t pretty – not to mention it can also be quite painful!
+Whether you forgot to top up your face sunscreen or missed the spot on the back of your knees (it happens!) we feel your pain.
+The redness and peeling that comes with a big burn sure ain’t pretty – not to mention it can also be quite uncomfortable.

 Thankfully, help is at hand.
 Keep scrolling to find out how long it takes for sunburn to go away, plus tips and tricks to speed up the process…

 How long does it take for sunburn to subside?

 Often when you experience a sunburn, you won’t realise it until well after you’ve left the beach.
 As healthdirect.gov.au explains: “Skin that has been sunburnt turns red within hours – and the sunburn will continue to develop for the next one to three days.”

 From this point onwards, the time frame for sunburnt skin to fully heal depends on a few factors.
 These include the severity of the sunburn, the treatments used, and your skin’s general healing ability.
 Typically, you’re looking at three to five days for mild sunburn, and up to one week for moderate sunburn.